 Coming up with straightforward cost comparisons for trading platforms isn’t easy.
 While most platforms charge via some combination of platform fees, commission/spreads, and

-It’s important to remember that low cost doesn’t equate to best platform.
+It’s important to remember, however, that low cost doesn’t necessarily mean it’s the best platform.
 There are many more criteria which can play into a decision about what’s right for you, your risk profile, trading proficiency level and your trading strategy, than just keeping costs as low as possible.

 Which platform is best for day trading?